omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - added function to get all dates in future
         - for scheduled date form page to list dates in future scheduled.
 - should no longer have to remove dates from dates_to_be_completed
-        - might still want to so the list comprehensions stay small
+        - might still want anyway
         - delete every one that is > 1 week old?
-- add function that returns all instance scheduled dates that are in the future
-        - use this for schedule workout form "By the way you have this workout scheduled for..."
 - changed order of result lists on instance detail page to be ordered by "-date_workout_completed" instead of "-date_created"
 - added workout description to results add page
 - change mainsite_workouts datetime to timezone.make_aware(datetime)